DJDevon3/My_Circuit_Python_Projects/Boards/espressif/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/My_Circuit_Python_Projects/main/Boards/espressif/espressif_board_screenshot.jpg)

 Espressif has a wide variety of microcontroller boards with built-in Wi-Fi capability.
 Some are single core, some dual core, all are powerful which makes them very popular boards within the maker communities.
+Some of the most popular boards include the ESP32, ESP32-S2, and ESP32-S3.
 The projects in this section are specifically for ESP based boards running Circuit Python.